jagan-raj-r/appsec-prompt-cheatsheet/README.md

 * **Prompt**: "Imagine you are building a new authentication service.
 Detail a secure authentication and session management design, focusing on mitigating common vulnerabilities like credential stuffing, brute-force attacks, and session hijacking (OWASP A7:2021 - Identification and Authentication Failures).
 Include elements like multi-factor authentication (MFA), strong password policies, secure cookie flags, and session invalidation."

 ---

+## 5. SCA / Dependency Analysis (Offensive & Defensive)
+**Goal**: Identify and manage risks associated with open-source and third-party components (libraries, frameworks, packages) in the software supply chain.
+Aligns with OWASP A6:2021 - Vulnerable and Outdated Components and A8:2021 - Software and Data Integrity Failures.

+### Offensive Prompts (Finding Supply Chain Vulnerabilities):
+* **Prompt**: "You are an attacker aiming to compromise an application by exploiting its supply chain.
+Given a package.json (Node.js) file, identify potential vulnerabilities related to outdated or known-vulnerable dependencies (OWASP A6:2021).
+Suggest specific dependencies that might be exploitable, their known CVEs, and a hypothetical attack vector. package.json snippet:

+    ```JSON
+    {
+      "name": "my-app",
+      "version": "1.0.0",
+      "dependencies": {
+        "lodash": "^4.17.20",
+        "express": "^4.17.1",
+        "moment": "^2.29.1",
+        "json-schema": "0.2.3"
+      }
+    }```
+* **Context**: This is a simplified package.json from a web application."

+* **Prompt**: "As a malicious actor, how would you attempt to inject a backdoor or malware into an application through a compromised open-source dependency?
+Describe the typical steps involved in such a 'Software and Data Integrity Failure' (OWASP A8:2021) attack, from compromising the legitimate dependency to the impact on the target application."

+### Defensive Prompts (Mitigation & Best Practices):
+* **Prompt**: "You are an AppSec engineer responsible for managing software supply chain risks.
+Outline a strategy for continuously identifying and remediating vulnerabilities in third-party and open-source components used in a CI/CD pipeline.
+Address how to:

+Automate SCA scanning early in the SDLC ('shift left').
+Prioritize findings based on exploitability and reachability (not just CVSS score).
+Generate and maintain a Software Bill of Materials (SBOM).
+Manage transitive dependencies.
+Respond to newly disclosed CVEs for already deployed components.
+Consider: Tools like OWASP Dependency-Check, Snyk, Mend, JFrog Xray, etc."

+* **Prompt**: "A recent critical vulnerability (e.g., Log4Shell - CVE-2021-44228) has been disclosed in a widely used Java library.
+As an AppSec professional, describe the immediate steps your team should take to identify if this vulnerability affects your applications, assess its impact, and implement remediation measures.
+Focus on processes that align with mitigating 'Vulnerable and Outdated Components' (OWASP A6:2021) and 'Software and Data Integrity Failures' (OWASP A8:2021)."

+* **Prompt**: "Explain the importance of 'integrity verification' for downloaded software updates, libraries, and container images in the context of preventing supply chain attacks (OWASP A8:2021).
+Describe common methods for verifying integrity (e.g., digital signatures, cryptographic hashes) and how they should be integrated into a secure CI/CD pipeline and deployment process."

+---